Local Infiltration Analgesia (LIA) in Endoprothetics: Low-pain mobility after hip and knee replacement

 2. Application & Technique: How is LIA administered?

-The Local Infiltration Analgesia (LIA) is characterized by its application directly in the surgical area – i.e., where the pain after surgery on a hip prosthesis or knee prosthesis occurs.
-The decisive advantage is the targeted, large-scale infiltration of soft tissues and joint structures with a local anesthetic during surgery.
+Local infiltration analgesia (LIA) is characterized by its direct application to the surgical area – that is, the area where pain surgery hip or knee replacement .
+The key advantage is the targeted, large-area infiltration of soft tissues and joint structures with a local anesthetic during the operation.

 Timing of infiltration